magento/devdocs/guides/v2.0/install-gde/prereq/mysql_remote.md

 	mysql -u <local database user name> -h <database server ip address> -p

-If the MySQL monitor displays as follows, you're ready to install the Magento software:
+If the MySQL monitor displays as follows, the database is ready for the Magento software:

 	Welcome to the MySQL monitor.
 Commands end with ; or \g.
 	Your MySQL connection id is 213